-People who work with children, parents, and the general public may at some point in their lives and careers have to report child abuse.
-It is important that you be able to recognize the symptoms of abuse and be able to contact the appropriate authorities.
+Child abuse is a concern for everyone.
+Child abusers may be from any socioeconomic class, race, educational background, or religion (CWLA, 2024).
+People who work with children, parents, and the public may at some point in their lives and careers report child abuse.
+It is important to be able to recognize the symptoms of abuse and to contact the appropriate authorities.
 By reporting abuse, you may save a child's life or prevent serious injury.

-Since then, Governor Scott signed into law one of the nation's strictest abuse reporting bills (Business Wire, 2012).
-Florida House Bill 1355 on the "Protection of Vulnerable Persons," signed in April 2012, proposes a fine of up to $1 million on any college or university, public or private, whose administration or law enforcement willfully and knowingly fails to report child abuse occurring on campus in facilities or at university-sponsored events and functions.
+Former Governor Scott signed into law one of the nation's strictest abuse reporting bills (Business Wire, 2012).
+Florida House Bill 1355 on the "Protection of Vulnerable Persons," signed in April 2012, proposes a fine of up to $1 million on any college or university, public or private, whose administration or law enforcement willfully and knowingly fails to report child abuse occurring on campus, in facilities, or at university-sponsored events and functions.
 The Act requires the Florida Child Abuse Hotline to take allegations of child abuse reports even if the suspected abuser is not a caregiver or parent, and it has provisions for relocation of child victims of sexual assault when there is reasonable concern for their safety.

 Indicators of Physical Abuse